matthiaszimmermann/arkiv-sdk-python/README.md

 2. Whatever works for the library should also work for the SDK
 3. Feels like "Library + Entities".

-### Underlying Libraries
+### Underlying Library

-Go per language with modern and battle tested library.

-- Javascript/Typescript: [Viem](https://github.com/wevm/viem).
-Primary choice for most new web3 projects.
+As underlying library we use [Web3.py](https://github.com/ethereum/web3.py).
-- Python: [Web3.py](https://github.com/ethereum/web3.py).
-No good alternatives.
+No good alternatives for Python.

 ### Naming